ianmcateer/my-typescript-course/13-interface.md

 -   we have a printSummary function
 -   Reportable is a gatekepper to 'printSummary'
 -   the objects eg drink and oldCivic must satisfy the Reportable interface to work with 'printSummary'

+**General strategy for reusable code in TS**

+-   create functions that accept arguments that are typed with interfaces
+-   Objects/classes can decide to 'implement' a given interface to work with a function

+every app we build focuses on this mechanic